-I can’t believe it’s already been two months since my Millennial Money Meetup!
+I can’t believe it’s already been two months since my first Millennial Money Meetup!
 It was so much fun and there was such a great turnout.
 But at the same time, one of the biggest comments I got was that the panel discussion wasn’t long enough.
 No kidding!
 We had so much more to talk about.
 30 minutes definitely wasn’t enough time for us to touch on everything we wanted to.

 That’s why I thought we’d continue the discussion for a special Facebook live stream and celebrate Financial Literacy Month at the same time.

 In case you missed the live stream, you can watch the replay below.

 So What is Financial Literacy Month Anyway?

 I’m so glad you asked.
 Financial Literacy Month launched in 2011, and the Parliament of Canada made it official in 2012.
 As noted on the Financial Consumer Agency of Canada‘s website, it was launched in order to: